Adding custom resolver locations

 The location is added when the subnet selection is made.

-Adding a resolver location using the CLI
+Adding a resolver location from the CLI

 To add a resolver location using the CLI, run the following command: